jpcposts/jpcposts.github.io/_posts/2023/2023-11-13-join_windows_machine_domain.md

 The GUI method provides a user-friendly interface for domain joining and is recommended for users who prefer a graphical approach.
 On the other hand, the PowerShell method is ideal for automation or situations where you need to script the domain joining process.

-Whichever method you choose, successfully joining a machine to a domain is an essential step in managing user accounts, security policies, and network resources in a Windows domain environment.
+Whichever method you choose, successfully joining a machine to a domain is an essential step in managing user accounts, security policies, and network resources in a Windows domain environment!